nmghada/Sakila_project_exercises/README.md

 process of a DVD rental company.
 For instance, on the 'film' table, it has columns like title,  release_year, language_id, etc. Other tables have similar but different information.

-My job is to use this database and various SQL codes to create tables, views, triggers, stored procedures; retrieve specific pieces of data; update existing data tables with new info; and delete any data from existing tables.
+My job is to use this database and various SQL codes to create tables, views, triggers, stored procedures; to retrieve specific pieces of data; to update existing data tables with new info; and to delete any data from existing tables.
 In the meantime, I will try to write my codes as efficiently as possible.
+Please keep in mind that I am constantly updating the queries when I come up with new questions.
+I might even add a completely new data set if I could find any.

 I hope you will enjoy what I have to offer here.